 Full Skin Out Weight

 Full skin out weight or FSO as it’s sometimes called, includes your gear’s base weight, the weight of your worn clothing (not usually counted in base weight) and the weight of your consumables, combined.
-While discussing base weight is a good starting point for comparison between hikers, the only weight that really matters is the full skin out weight of what you have to carry when you go hiking or backpacking.
-So, don’t forget to give some thought on how to keep the weight of your consumables down to make your FSO more manageable.
+While discussing base weight is a good starting point for comparison between hikers, the only weight that really matters is the full skin-out weight of what you have to carry when you go hiking or backpacking.
+So, don’t forget to give some thought to how to keep the weight of your consumables down to make your FSO more manageable.